mdufek660/JSFrameworks2022/docs/InstallationGuideWindows.md

 If you took the fundamentals class and followed the previous installation guide, you will just need to upgrade a few things and install some Node.js packages.

-First, go to the [Node.js download page](https://nodejs.org/en/) and download the _LTS version_ (version 16.x as of February 2022) and reinstall Node.js.
+First, go to the [Node.js download page](https://nodejs.org/en/) and download the _LTS version_ (version 16.x as of March 2022) and reinstall Node.js.

 Then, you will need to open Git Bash and run these commands: